Frequently Asked Questions

 Why Should I hire a freelancer instead of a large company?

-Larger studios are more capable of taking on big projects like feature films and TV shows as they have more man power.
-HOWEVER there are great benefits to hiring a freelance animator:
+Larger studios are more capable of taking on big projects such as feature films and TV shows because they have more man power.
+However, there are great benefits to hiring a freelance animator:

 I have a unique request which is not on your list